 Andy performed on stage for Seriously Entertaining at City Winery on January 27, 2014, speaking on the evening’s theme, “Plays With Matches.”
 Watch it below.

-Andy Borowitz is a New York Times best-selling author and a comedian who has written for the New Yorker since 1998.
+Andy Borowitz is a New York Times best-selling author and a comedian who has written for The New Yorker since 1998.
 In 2001, he created the Borowitz Report, a satirical news column that has millions of readers around the world, for which he won the first-ever National Press Club award for humor.
 The Borowitz Report was acquired by The New Yorker in 2012.
-His two most recent books were both best-sellers: The 50 Funniest American Writers, which became the first title in the history of the Library of America to make the Times best-seller list; and a memoir, An Unexpected Twist, a No. 1 best-seller, which Amazon named the Best Kindle Single of 2012.
+His he has had multiple bestsellers, including The 50 Funniest American Writers, which became the first title in the history of the Library of America to make the Times best-seller list; and a memoir, An Unexpected Twist, a No. 1 best-seller, which Amazon named the Best Kindle Single of 2012.
+His most recent book, Profiles in Ignorance: How American Politicians Got Dumb and Dumber, was released in 2022.
 As a comedian, he has performed around the world and made countless television and radio appearances, including on National Public Radio, VH1, and Comedy Central.